RollinDing/EncoderLock/ReadME.md

 ### Probe-Me-NOT: Protecting Pre-trained Encoders from Malicious Probing

 ### Abstract
-Adapting pre-trained deep learning models to customized tasks has become a popular choice for developers to cope with limited computational resources and data volume.
-In this work, we propose a novel applicability authorization method, EncoderLock, against malicious probing (e.g., fine-tune the downstream heads of the pre-trained encoder on prohibited domains).
-We propose three different levels of EncoderLocks for different dataset accessbilities, namely supervised, unsupervised and zero-shot EncoderLocks.
-Specifically, supervised EncoderLocks leverage the labelled prohibited domains while unsupervised and zero-shot EncoderLocks focus on prohibited datasets or synthetic datasets without labels.
-Therefore, in this packaged artifacts, we provide the source code for these two scenarios.
-After preparing the datasets and the victim pre-trained models, we recommend running the scripts in `test` directory, where we provide examples of training and evaluating the EncoderLock for both training with and without labeled datasets.
+Adapting pre-trained deep learning models to customized tasks has become a popular strategy for developers facing limited computational resources and data volume.
+In this work, we propose **EncoderLock**, a novel applicability authorization method designed to prevent malicious probing, such as fine-tuning downstream heads of pre-trained encoders on prohibited domains.
+We introduce three levels of EncoderLocks tailored to different dataset availabilities: supervised, unsupervised, and zero-shot EncoderLocks.
+Specifically, supervised EncoderLocks leverage labeled prohibited domains, while unsupervised and zero-shot EncoderLocks focus on prohibited or synthetic datasets without labels.
+Accordingly, in this package, we provide the source code for both scenarios—training with and without labeled datasets.
+After preparing the datasets and the victim pre-trained models, we recommend running the scripts in the `test` directory, where we offer examples of training and evaluating EncoderLock for both types of datasets.

 ### Environments: